verachell/Steampunk-Soap-Opera-NaNoGenMo-2021/README.md

 - [Esperanto Self-Taught with Phonetic Pronunciation by William Mann](https://www.gutenberg.org/ebooks/23984) (using only the English words in there)
 - [Dolly Dialogues by Anthony Hope](https://www.gutenberg.org/ebooks/1203)

 The main words of the soap opera are from the English part of the Esperanto book mentioned above, while the dialogue is exclusively from Dolly Dialogues.
+Both books are included in the repository so that people can see where the source data came from.

 ### Features
 - The story starts with the 5-6 main characters in one group, and then they split up into 2 groups where each group has a separate scene.
 Then the whole group gets back together to work on their invention.